mwrnd/innova2_flex_xcku15p_notes/README.md

 ![flint query](img/flint_query_IBM0000000018.png)

 If the result is `PSID: MT_0000000158` then you can attempt to program the firmware using `flint`.
-Otherwise, the next step requires physical access to the board.
+Otherwise, the next step may require physical access to the board.
 My device presented as `PSID: IBM0000000018` and needed to be programmed.
 Note that `sudo mst start` must be run to enable `flint`.

 Make sure to **write down the GUID and MAC values**.

 If the FW Version is `16.24.4020` or newer then proceed to [Testing The Network Ports](#testing-the-network-ports) as firmware is already up-to-date.

 Attempt to program the firmware using `flint`.
-Note that the 25GbE SFP28 MT27808A0 *MNV303212A-ADLT* with DDR4 is nicknamed *Morse* while the 100GbE QSFP MT28808A0 *MNV303611A-EDLT* is nicknamed *MorseQ* and its firmware is in `MorseQ_FW`. `cd` into the appropriate directory.
+Note that the 25GbE SFP28 MT27808A0 *MNV303212A-ADLT* with 8GB of DDR4 is nicknamed *Morse* while the 100GbE QSFP MT28808A0 *MNV303611A-EDLT* is nicknamed *MorseQ* and its firmware is in `MorseQ_FW`. `cd` into the appropriate directory.
 ```Shell
 cd ~/Innova_2_Flex_Open_18_12/FW/Morse_FW/
 sudo flint --device /dev/mst/mt4119_pciconf0 --image fw-ConnectX5-rel-16_24_4020-MNV303212A-ADL_Ax.bin --allow_rom_change burn